mohsenpedramnia/resolve/docs/tutorial.md

 - **type** - specifies the event's type;
 - **payload** - specifies data associated with the event.

 In the example code, the event payload contains the same fields that were obtained from the command payloads.
 The reSolve framework saves events that command handlers return to a persistent **[event store](write-side.md#event-store)**.
 Your application is already configured to use a file-based event store.
 We suggest that you keep this configuration throughout the tutorial.
-For information on how to use other storage types see the following documentation topics:
+For information on how to use other eventstore types see the following documentation topics:

 - [Adapters](https://github.com/reimagined/resolve/blob/master/docs/advanced-techniques.md#adapters)
 - [Configuring Adapters](https://github.com/reimagined/resolve/blob/master/docs/preparing-to-production.md#configuring-adapters)